Written by Mohammad Rajabalinejad*

-A typical design for machinery is presented here in this paper to show the safety and design related views made by a safety cube.
-Table 1summarizes these views for design of machinery.
-The information presented in this table are example considerations for implementation of ISO 12100 and achieving safety-related certificates.
+A typical design for machinery is presented here in this paper to show the safety and design-related views made by a safety cube.
+Table 1summarizes these views for the design of machinery.
+The information presented in this table are example considerations for the implementation of ISO 12100 and achieving safety-related certificates.

-The first-three rows of Table 1present the structural elements of the system, their interfaces with each other and environment, and their possible failures.
+The first three rows of Table 1present the structural elements of the system, their interfaces with each other and the environment, and their possible failures.
 The third column presents the system of interest in the present time, and the other columns highlight the experience and future expectations.

-The third-three rows of Table 1highlight the functions, malfunctions, or requirements for the system such as start up or states of failure.
+The third-three rows of Table 1highlight the functions, malfunctions, or requirements for the system such as start-up or states of failure.
 At the super system or subsystem level, this can be for example housekeeping functions or disturbance in power supply.
-Functional faults which were (or were not) tolerated, unscheduled maintenance or disturbance, or recovery process are among the functional lessons can be learnt.
+Functional faults that were (or were not) tolerated, unscheduled maintenance or disturbance, or recovery process are among the functional lessons that can be learned.
 Based on future trends, one may expect e.g. interaction with internet (IoT), remote operation, automatic fault recognition, self-repair and/or self-recovery.
-As results, the information needed for design and safety assessment is collected and presented integrally through Safety Cube.
+As a results, the information needed for design and safety assessment is collected and presented integrally through Safety Cube.

 Table 1.
 Physical system, its use and functions in past, present and future.